computerlegs/live-keys/README.md

 ❌ Super Duper Important Details, Don't Worry It's Okay!

 Did you read the note above? `live-keys` is a key in itself.
-It is a standalone, seperate server and application to your main codebase.
+It is a standalone, separate server and application to your main codebase.
 To present your system safely: turn off the electricity!
 Flick the switch off and don't zap yourself.
 So, DO NOT INSTALL `live-keys` in your main codebase.
 Start a new project with a new folder!

-This seperation is how your keys are obfuscated: a simple HTTP call, offline.
+This separation is how your keys are obfuscated: a simple HTTP call, offline.

 💁‍♀️ `live-keys` is an Express-based tool that helps you build in public more safely and show more of your process.